Beethoven and C minor: Background

 Of the works said to embody the Beethovenian "C minor mood", probably the canonical example is the Fifth Symphony.
 Beethoven's multi-movement works in C minor tended to have a slow movement in a contrasting major key, nearly always the subdominant of C minor's relative key (E♭ major): A♭ major, providing "a comfortingly cool shadow or short-lived respite", but also the relative key (E♭ major, Op.
 1/3), the tonic major (C major, Opp.
 9/3, 18/4, 111) and the sharpened mediant major (E major, Op.
 37), the last setting a precedent for Brahms' third Piano Quartet, Grieg's Piano Concerto and Rachmaninoff's second Piano Concerto.

-In his essay Beethoven's Minority, Kerman observes that Beethoven associated C minor with both its relative (E♭) and parallel (C) majors, and was continually haunted by a vision of C minor moving to C major.
+In his essay "Beethoven's Minority", Kerman observes that Beethoven associated C minor with both its relative (E♭) and parallel (C) majors, and was continually haunted by a vision of C minor moving to C major.
 While many of Beethoven's sonata-form movements in other minor keys, particularly finales, used the minor dominant (v) as the second key area – predicting a recapitulation of this material in the minor mode – his use of the relative major, E♭ (III) as the second key area for all but two of his C minor sonata-form movements, in many cases, facilitated a restatement of part or all of the second theme in C major in the recapitulation.
 One exception, the first movement of the Piano Sonata No. 32, uses A♭ major (VI) as its second key area, also allowing a major-mode restatement in the recapitulation – and the other exception, the Coriolan Overture, is only loosely in sonata form and still passes through III in the exposition and major-mode I in the recapitulation.
-Furthermore, of the final movements of Beethoven's multimovement works in C minor, three are in C major throughout (Opp.
+Furthermore, of the final movements of Beethoven's multi-movement works in C minor, three are in C major throughout (Opp.
 67, 80, 111), one finishes in C major (Op.
 37), and a further four (along with one first movement) end with a Picardy third (Opp.
 1/3, 9/3, 10/1, 18/4, 111 i).